-- baseName is the name of folder in Squore's addons folder that contains the executable tcl script.
-Set the value to Generic in order to extend the generic framework that allows you to simply create users and projects. - multiUsers defines whether only one running instance of the tool is allowed per user (true) or whether only one running instance at a time is allowed for the entire Squore Server (false). - users : a semicolon-separated list of user logins.
-If specified, this attribute limits the availability of the menu to the users explicitly listed. - groups : a semicolon-separated list of user groups.
-If specified, this attribute limits the availability of the menu to users belonging to the groups explicitly listed. - image takes the path to an icon that is displayed next to the tool's name in the web interface
+- baseName (mandatory) is the name of folder in Squore's addons folder that contains the executable tcl script.
+Set the value to Generic in order to extend the generic framework that allows you to simply create users and projects. - formatLog (optional, default: true) (new in 16.3) provides the options to turn off console log colourisation - task (optional, default: false) (new in 16.3) displays a link to this tool on the home page in the Tasks section when set to true - multiUsers (optional, default: false) defines whether only one running instance of the tool is allowed per user (true) or whether only one running instance at a time is allowed for the entire Squore Server (false). - → users (optional, default: empty): a semicolon-separated list of user logins.
+If specified, this attribute limits the availability of the menu to the users explicitly listed. - → groups (optional, default: empty): a semicolon-separated list of user groups.
+If specified, this attribute limits the availability of the menu to users belonging to the groups explicitly listed. - image (optional, default: empty) takes the path to an icon that is displayed next to the tool's name in the web interface